NikhilMJagtap/AndroidND-Compilation/popular-movies-part-1/PopularMovies/README.md

 That's it.
 Build and run the app.

 ### Part II
 This was the starting point of the app as I said.
 In next part, I implemented functionalities to mark a movie as favourite, share it and watch trailers of that movie.
+You can find it [here](https://github.com/NikhilMJagtap/AndroidND-Compilation/tree/master/popular-movies-part-1/PopularMovies)

 ### Screenshots
 <div style="float: left;">